Cyprus: Law of Offshore

 - broadly speaking, the income and assets of International Trusts are not taxable in Cyprus

+There are several types of trust permissible, the most common of which is the discretionary trust.
 It is often possible to combine Cyprus International Trusts with the island's network of double-tax treaties to create very advantageous results.